crosswalk-project/crosswalk-test-suite/doc/Behavior_Test_Tool_User_Guide.md

 This document provides comprehensive information about Behavior Test Tool, including the following: Overview, Installation and Deployment, Test Execution and Report.

-Note that the `normaluser` in this guide is the user name of the device under test.
+Note that the `tester` in this guide is the user name of the device under test.
 It just means a normal username for multiuser support.

 ## 2. Overview